bhawesh490/Big_Data_Engineering/PandasAssignment.md

 ### Q9.
 How do you concatenate two Pandas DataFrames?
 A9.We can use the concat function in pandas to append either columns or rows from one DataFrame to another.

-Let’s grab two subsets of our data to see how this works.
+<ins>Let’s grab two subsets of our data to see how this works.</ins>

 1. Read in first 10 lines of students table students_sub = students_df.head(10)